This section shows the industries where the majority of people in this occupation work. The data is based on the 2016 Census.

-The employment outlook in this occupation will be influenced by a wide variety of factors, including:
+Employment outlook is influenced by a wide variety of factors including:

 - Employment turnover (when people leave existing positions)

 - Occupational growth (when new positions are created)